dkt64/csdb-downloader/README.md

 # csdb-downloader

-**csdb-downloader** is a commandline tool to download and organize csdb releases on your storage
+**csdb-downloader** is a commandline program to download and organize csdb releases on your storage

 **csdb-downloader.json** is a config file for setup (it's created during first run with some default settings):
 * *DownloadDirectory* - place where it will download the files (f.e. your USB stick)